ovska/FlameCsv/docs/docs/source-generator.md

 FlameCsv includes a source generator that creates code for binding .NET types to/from CSV headers.
-This enables writing [trimmable code](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) without any reflection or dynamic code generation - a necessity for [Native AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot) applications.
+This enables writing [trimmable code](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) without any reflection or dynamic code generation — a necessity for [Native AOT](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot) applications.

-To use the source generator, create a `partial class` and apply the @"FlameCsv.Attributes.CsvTypeMapAttribute`2":
+To use the source generator, create a `partial class` and apply @"FlameCsv.Attributes.CsvTypeMapAttribute`2":

 # [UTF-16](#tab/utf16)
 ```cs